 Some call this a “cooling off period.”

 You can get a divorce before the 61st day if a court declares your marriage void or if it grants an annulment.
-Another situation where the divorce can be finalized sooner is if one of the parties has been convicted, or received a deferred adjudication for an offense that involves family violence.
-The divorce may also end sooner if the petitioner has an active protective order for emergency protection or under title 5.
+Another situation where the divorce can be finalized sooner is if one of the parties has been convicted or received deferred adjudication for an offense that involves family violence.
+The divorce may also end sooner if the petitioner has an active protective order for emergency protection or under Title 5.

 Uncontested Divorce Length in Texas

-Usually it is the contested divorces that take a long time to resolve.
-The longer they take the more the legal fees.
-The only time an uncontested divorce may take a long time is if takes a long time to gather information from each party.
-A contested divorce may be because of child support, division of property and so on.
+Usually, it is the contested divorces that take a long time to resolve.
+The longer they take, the more the legal fees.
+The only time an uncontested divorce may take a long time is if it takes a long time to gather information from each party.
+A contested divorce may be because of child support, division of property, and so on.
 Disagreements are also quite common in situations where a lot of valuable property is involved.
 So if they cannot agree about those things, they can try and get their case into mediation.